 PATH Cultivating the Arts and Humanities Success Summit

-On Friday, May 2 at the UC San Diego Price Center Ballroom, join colleagues from UC San Diego and the San Diego Community College District for three important sessions, including a keynote address by Dr. Jeff Duncan-Andrade of San Francisco State University.
-Sessions include integrating social justice into your classroom and navigating artificial intelligence in your disciplines.
+On Friday, May 2, 2025 at the UC San Diego Price Center Ballroom, colleagues from UC San Diego and the San Diego Community College District gathered for three important sessions, including a keynote address by Dr. Jeff Duncan-Andrade of San Francisco State University.
+Sessions included integrating social justice into your classroom and navigating artificial intelligence in your disciplines.

-The day ends with a public panel geared toward students seeking careers in higher education, led by UC San Diego PATH program director Danny Widener.
+The day ended with a public panel geared toward students seeking careers in higher education, led by UC San Diego PATH program director Danny Widener and featuring SDCCD faculty Kelly Mayhew, Carmen Carrasquillo and Pegah Motaleb.

 - 8:30 a.m. — Breakfast and registration